sarum90/validate-scanner-detection-rules/README.md

 # Detection Rule Validator Action

-A GitHub Action that validates detection rules by scanning YAML files in a repository and submitting them to Scanner.dev's validation API.
+A GitHub Action that validates detection rules by scanning YAML files in a repository using the scanner-cli tool.

 ## Usage